Franz Herre

-Franz Herre (born 11 April 1926) is a German biographer, historian and journalist.
+Franz Herre (11 April 1926 – 3 January 2026) was a German biographer, historian and journalist.

-Life
+Life and career

-Herre grew up in Augsburg and studied history at the University of Munich, receiving his doctorate in 1949, supervised by Franz Schnabel and with a dissertation on the Augsburg middle-classes during the Age of Enlightenment.
+Herre grew up in Augsburg and studied history at the Ludwig-Maximilians-Universität München, receiving his doctorate in 1949, supervised by Franz Schnabel and with a dissertation on the Augsburg middle-classes during the Age of Enlightenment.
 He then worked as a journalist on the Augsburger Allgemeine and Rheinischer Merkur for several years.
-From 1962 to 1981 he was editor-in-chief of the Deutsche Welle in Cologne.
-He now works as a freelance writer in Herrsching am Ammersee.
+From 1962 to 1981, he was editor-in-chief of the Deutsche Welle in Cologne.
+He later worked as a freelance writer in Herrsching am Ammersee.

+Herre died on 3 January 2026, at the age of 99.